pritamkumarshahi/admin-dashboard/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+OR To see the live app, please [click here](https://pritamkumarshahi.github.io/admin-dashboard).

 ### `npm test`

 Launches the test runner in the interactive watch mode.\